a living room affordable hotels and guesthouses in Dublin

 There are two options available, either the 25 square-meter City Studios or the 40 square-meter River Suites.

-A bedroom in the Zanzibar Locke in Dublin, another option when looking for affordable hotels and guesthouses in Dublin.
+A bedroom in the Zanzibar Locke in Dublin.
 Photo: Zanzibar Locke Facebook.

 Both have a Scandinavian-style feel to them with board-stamped concrete, marble counters, contemporary prints on the wall and gold on the door handles, bars and faucets.